Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Introduction

 \begin{enumerate} \item $G$ acts strongly transitively; \item $G$ acts vertex-transitively and $\A(\Gamma ) = \End_G(V)$. \end{enumerate}

 \end{thm}

 Here~$\End_G(V)$, the algebra of operators on~$V$ commuting with the action of~$G$, always satisfies~$\A(\Gamma ) \subset \End_G(V)$.

-\begin{rmk} In particular, we see from the two theorems that, if~$\Gamma $ is a building with a strongly transitively $G$-action, then~$\End_G(V)$ can be described as a Iwahori-Hecke algebra; in this form, this is certainly a well-known result, see for example \S6.2 in the classic \cite{gar}.
-Algebras of the form~$\End_G(\C[G/B])$ are usually called Hecke algebras (there is also a general notion of a Hecke subalgebra of an arbitrary algebra~$\A$, and for~$\A = \C[G]$ the two concepts are the same). \end{rmk}
+\begin{rmk} In particular, we see from the two theorems that, if~$\Gamma $ is a building with a strongly transitive $G$-action, then~$\End_G(V)$ can be described as a Iwahori-Hecke algebra; in this form, this is certainly a well-known result, see for example \S6.2 in the classic \cite{gar}.
+In the literature, the term Hecke algebra is sometimes used for algebras of the form~$\End_G(\C[G/B])$ (as in~\cite{lux}, definition after 1.2.16), and sometimes for a slightly more general type of algebras (as in~\cite{CRI}, discussion around definition 11.22). \end{rmk}

 The theorem motivates the following definition.

 \begin{defn} When the action of~$G$ on the edge-coloured graph~$\Gamma $ is vertex-transitive, and satisfies~$\End_G(V) = \A(\Gamma )$, we say that~$G$ acts {\em strongly transitively} on~$\Gamma $, or that its action is strongly transitive.
 When~$\Gamma $ admits such an action for some group~$G$, or equivalently when this holds for~$G = \Aut(\Gamma )$, we say that~$\Gamma $ is a strongly transitive graph. \end{defn}